sg893052/sonic-buildimage/devops/tam/tam-inband-flow-analyser.md

 # 1 Feature Overview

 Inband Flow Analyzer (IFA) records flow specific information from switches across a network for specific flows.
-It is described at the IETF draft [https://datatracker.ietf.org/doc/draft-kumar-ippm-ifa](https://datatracker.ietf.org/doc/draft-kumar-ippm-ifa).
+It is described at the [IETF draft](https://datatracker.ietf.org/doc/draft-kumar-ippm-ifa).
 The protocol defines an IFA header to mark the flow and direct the collection of analyzed metadata per marked packet per hop across the network.
 Some of the text in the document is taken from the above IETF draft, for contextual purposes.

 IFA performs flow analysis, and possible actions on the flow data, inband.
 Once a flow is enabled for analysis, an Ingress node makes a copy of the flow or samples the live traffic flow, or tags a live traffic flow for analysis and data collection.
 Copying of a flow is done by sampling or cloning the flow.
 These new packets are representative packets of the original flow and possess the exact same characteristics as the original flow.
 This means that IFA packets traverse the same path in the network and same queues in the networking element as the original packet would.